vkinnune/roger-skyline-1/README.md

 `mkfs.ext4 -L ROOT /dev/vda2`

-We are label them so mounting is easier.
+We are labeling them so mounting is easier.

 #### Mounting